 The project mailing list contains contacts for Tribes; local, state, regional, and federal agencies; public officials; interest groups and businesses; and potentially interested or affected landowners.
-These groups of stakeholders have directly received or have been given instructions on how to receive all project information made available so far, and they will have an opportunity to review the EA.
+These groups of stakeholders have directly received or have been given instructions on how to receive all project information, including the draft EA, made available so far.
 Specific entities (other than private persons) receiving the scoping notifications and this EA are listed below by category.